lutimbastuart/MolecularDynamics-cMet-VEGFR2/README.md

+#  Identification and screening of small molecules as dual inhibitors of VEGFR-2 and c-Met receptors
+### Stuart Lutimba1, Baraya Saleem 1, Eiman Aleem 1, Mohammed A. Mansour1,2
+1Cancer Biology and Therapy Lab, Division of Human Sciences, School of Applied Sciences, London South Bank University, London, UK.
+2Biochemistry Division, Department of Chemistry, Faculty of Science, Tanta University, Tanta 31527, Egypt.

-# Molecular Dynamics Simulations of Kinase Inhibitors
+## Molecular Dynamics Simulations of Kinase Inhibitors

 This repository contains GIF animations showing the molecular dynamics simulations of three kinase inhibitors interacting with c-Met and VEGFR2 proteins: